David-Tam/ML-Project-Enefit/README.md

 ![alt text](images/features2.png)

 ## 2. XGBoost
 Applying XGBoost algorithm to train on the training set and generate a fit for prediction.
-Categorical data are allowed and 1500 gradient boosted trees are used with 100 early stopping rounds.
-Note that MAE (L1 distance) is calculated for evaluation on the model performance.
+Categorical data are allowed and 1500 gradient boosted trees are used.
+Note that mean absolute error (MAE) is calculated for evaluation on the model performance.
+The algorithm will stop earlier if there is no obvious decrease in loss value for 100 iterations (early_stopping_round = 100) instead of going through all iterations.
 ![alt text](images/xgboost.png)
 ![alt text](images/xgboost2.png)

 A plot is produced to see both training and validation error.
+The best iteration is round #278 and the corresponding MAE is
 ![alt text](images/xgboost3.png)

 A horizontal bar plot is used to see the importance of feature (top 20).